 Optimum Nutrition Gold Standard 100% Whey Flavors

-Gold Standard 100% Whey is available in a very large assortment of flavors that contain artificial sweeteners.
+Gold Standard, 100% Whey, is available in an extensive assortment of flavors that contain artificial sweeteners.
 Optimum Nutrition offers 25 flavors in the 2lb variety on their website.

 Some of the flavors include:

 Optimum Nutrition produces the largest variety of flavors in the 2lb size.
 Staple varieties such as Vanilla, Chocolate, and Strawberry are also available in the 1lb or 5lb size.

 What are the Optimum Nutrition Gold Standard 100% Whey Alternatives?

 As established above, within the Optimum Nutrition whey product line, Performance Whey and Platinum Hydro Whey are alternatives to Gold Standard 100% Whey.